 Co-operatives have to report important information to their members and the government.
 These reports should fulfill legal requirements, but also update members on the health, progress, and direction of the co-operative.
 The type of reports presented will depend on the size and type of work the co-operative does.
 Larger complex organizations may report on various branches of the business, while smaller co-ops might not have a lot of new information to share.
 A co-operative that is active in marketing, fundraising, maintenance, or training may offer specific reports with updates or recommendations on these topics.

 The most important report that needs to be presented at the AGM is the one produced by the co-op’s auditor.
 Co-ops have to present financial statements and, in some cases, undergo an audit.
 These need to be presented to its members and the government.
 This will provide an overview of the co-operative’s assets, liabilities, revenue, expenses, and general financial health.
 Typically, a treasurer will provide a supplementary report that offers further insight into the organization’s finances, explains investments, or highlights achievements.

 Resolutions and strategy

 Every co-op is required to vote on a resolution to appoint an auditor for the coming fiscal year to conduct the financial review.
-This auditor is usually an accountant, but could be an individual with relevant experience that can complete a less intensive review.
+This auditor is usually an accountant, but could be someone with relevant experience that can do a less intensive review.
 Whether or not a co-op needs to have an audit will depend on the requirements set out by the government in your province — if you’re not sure if your co-op needs an audit, we can help you figure that out.